Mobile app testing helps identify areas that don’t work well, so the functionality of the app as well as the user experience can be improved

 With data security concerns growing among users, security testing is becoming one of the top priorities when developing and testing an app.

 Most mobile apps require at least some personal information.
 For example, payment apps such as PayPal require banking information, while travel apps like Uber require location information.
 Security testing helps ensure the app’s confidentiality.
-In other words, app developers use security testing to ensure users’ data is protected from leaks or cyberattacks.
+In other words, mobile app development companies use security testing to ensure users’ data is protected from leaks or cyberattacks.

 Compatibility testing is a type of mobile app testing that determines whether an app is working properly on different devices, operating systems, networks and browsers.